karterina/react-map-app/README.md

 3. Once all the dependencies are installed, start the server bu running npm start.
 4. A new browser window should open with the app.
 If it doesn't, go to http://localhost:3000/ using a browser of your choice.

+Note: The service worker for offline use works only in production build - to create production build run `npm run serve` and go to http://localhost:50/

 ## Tools

 This project was built with:

 * create-react-app
 * react-google-maps